ryantcave/nullmarketmanager/README.md

 ### Required Setup

-Create `App.config` with the below contents and your API keys filled in:
+Create `App.config` within the NullMarketManager project directory with the below contents and your API keys filled in:

 ```
 <?xml version="1.0" encoding="utf-8" ?>